Bella Sims: University of Florida

+University of Michigan

+After two seasons at Florida, Sims transferred to the University of Michigan beginning in the Fall of 2025 to swim under British-born Head Coach, Matt Bowe.
+In late October, 2025, Sims excelled in a meet against Northwestern and UCLA, helping Michigan to defeat both opponents.
+Representing Michigan, she swam a 49.87 for her 100-yard backstroke leg of a 4x100 yard medley relay.
+She also won the 200-yard freestyle in a time of 1:41.43, close to the top national collegiate time of the season.

 International competition

 At the 2022 World Aquatics Championships in Budapest Sims swam in the preliminaries of the 4 × 200 metre freestyle relay recording a time of 1:55.91 which earned her a place in the final.
-The 17 year old then swam the anchor leg in the final with a split of 1:54.60 which was nearly three seconds quicker than her flat start personal best of 1:57.53.
+The 17 year old then swam the anchor leg in the final with a split of 1:54.60 which was nearly three seconds faster than her flat start personal best of 1:57.53.
 The Americans won the relay giving Sims her first gold medal in a major international championship.

+Demonstrating consistency on the elite international stage, Sims captured a silver medal in the 2023 World Championships in Fukuoka in both the Women's 4×200 meter freestyle, and the 4×100 meter mixed freestyle.

+In the 2025 World Aquatics Championships, she won a silver medal in the 4x200-meter freestyle relay.

 In March 2025, the International Testing Agency announced that Sims bore "no fault or negligence" for testing positive for hydrochlorothiazide (HTTZ) in September 2024 as her anti-inflammatory prescription medication was found to have been contaminated.
 Therefore, she received no sanction and no results were disqualified.

+Honors

+In 2023–2024, Sims received the Tracy Caulkins and Skip Foster award from Florida Swim and Dive.

+In January 2024, Sims finalized a contract with Speedo swimwear and equipment.
+She subsequently planned to race in Speedo’s Fastskin® swimsuit in upcoming competitions.